-6.3 Our final report will be issued as a locked PDF file and an invoice for the service will be issued.
+6.3 Our final report will be issued via our secure document exchange as a PDF file and an invoice for the service will be issued.

 7.1 All information obtained during the course of the review, together with the final report, will be treated as strictly private and confidential.

 7.2 The report is prepared for the internal use of the firm and its employees.
 It should not be disclosed to any third party apart from regulation compliance officers without our prior written consent.

 8.1 In view of the limited amount of detailed review, the report should not be relied upon to identify all weaknesses that exist within the firm's audit and other regulatory procedures.
 However, it should identify the main problem areas in the files reviewed and therefore enable standards to be improved as necessary.